aedoardo1990/2nd_Project/README.md

 <img src="./assets/images/readme-images/score-box-endgame.png" width="575" height="270">

-The design of the score area aims at reminding the design of the official qualifying table of Formula1.
+The design of the score area aims at reminding the design of the official qualifying table of Formula 1.
 Here below an example.

 <img src="./assets/images/readme-images/qualifying-example-table.jpeg" width="575" height="275">

 ### Back image of the cards

 The back image of the cards is the Ferrari of the driver Charles Leclerc.
-Ferrari is the iconic team of Formula1 and it is the only team which has participated to all the F1 championships since the first Formula1 season of 1950.
+Ferrari is the iconic team of Formula 1 and it is the only team which has participated to all the F1 championships since the first Formula 1 season of 1950.

 <img src="./assets/images/readme-images/back-cards.png" width="230" height="300">